Admiral owners face Seattle's roughly 0.99 percent effective rate. King County valuations regularly miss Admiral factors worth contesting in 2026.

 Admiral is West Seattle's northern district, with hilltop views over Elliott Bay toward downtown, a tight commercial core at the Admiral Junction, and a craftsman-heavy residential mix.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on an Admiral home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Admiral home turns on neighborhood-level math.

 How are Admiral property taxes calculated?